-The tremendous popularity of organized youth sports and the high level of competitiveness have resulted in a significant number of dental and facial injuries.^{1,2} Over the past decade, approximately 46 million youths in the United States were involved in "some form of sports".3 It is estimated that 30 million children in the US participate in organized sport programs.4 All sporting activities have an associated risk of orofacial injuries due to falls, collisions, contact with hard surfaces, and contact from sports-related equipment.
-Sports accidents reportedly account for 10-39% of all dental injuries in children.5 Children are most susceptible to sports-related oral injury between the ages of 7 and 11 years.5-8 The administrators of youth, high school, and college football, lacrosse, and ice hockey have demonstrated that dental and facial injuries can be reduced significantly by introducing mandatory protective equipment.
+The tremendous popularity of organized youth sports and the high level of competitiveness have resulted in a significant number of dental and facial injuries.
+Over the past decade, approximately 46 million youths in the United States were in-volved in "some form of sports".
+It is estimated that 30 million children in the U.S. participate in organized sport programs.
+All sporting activities have an associated risk of orofacial injuries due to falls, collisions, contact with hard surfaces, and contact from sports-related equipment.
+Sports accidents reportedly account for 10 to 39 percent of all dental injuries in children.
+A 10 year study of 3,385 craniomaxillofacial surgery department found 31.8 percent of injuries in children occurred during sports activities.
+Children are most susceptible to sports-related oral injury between the ages of seven and 11 years.7-10 The administrators of youth, high school, and college football, lacrosse, and ice hockey have demonstrated that dental and facial injuries can be reduced significantly by introducing mandatory protective equipment.
 Popular sports such as baseball, basketball, soccer, softball, wrestling, volleyball, and gymnastics lag far behind in injury protection for girls and boys.
-Youths participating in leisure activities such as skateboarding, inline or roller skating, and bicycling also benefit from appropriate protective equipment.^{6,9-11}
+Baseball and basketball have been shown to have the highest incidence of sports-related dental injuries in children seven to 17 years of age.
+More specifically, baseball had the highest incidence within the seven to 12 year old age group, while basketball was the most frequent sport associated with dental injuries in the 13 to 17 year age group.
+Youths participating in leisure activities such as skateboarding, inline or roller skating, and bicycling also benefit from appropriate protective equipment.7,11-13 A large national survey confirmed the bicycle as the most common consumer sports product related to dental injuries in children.